AI2Hub/BlizzardBoard/README.md

 # BlizzardBoard

+Only get BlizzBoard ipa from here

+# Before proceeding read this

 ⚠️ Choosing the unstable version may cause a bootloop

-⚠️ Only get BlizzBoard ipa from here

 The stable version may have some bugs but you shouldn't be able to bootloop with it